tbienias/blog/posts/ue4-installed-build.md

 These files have to be placed in **$HOME/.local/share/applications**.
 The ue4editor icon is contained in the Papirus Icon Suite.
 Alternatively you can grab an icon from UE's source tree and place it in **$HOME/.local/share/icons**.

-Now we can have fun with UE4 and distribute our UE4 Installed Engine Build to our team.
+Now we can have fun with UE4 on Arch Linux and distribute our UE4 Installed Engine Build to our team.

 ![](assets/ue4-desktop.png)